-Considering the same 2040 planning horizon, however, reliability shortfalls of approximately 43 mgd (approximately 48,00 acre-feet per year [AFY]) are forecast in drought years, for a 20 percent systemwide SFPUC cutback (as shown in Figure ES-3).
+However, during the same planning period, reliability shortfalls on the SF RWS of up to 43 mgd (approximately 48,000 acre-feet per year [AFY]) are forecast in dry years, resulting in system-wide SFPUC cutbacks of to 20 percent (as shown in Figure ES-3).
 The reliability need is spread throughout the BAWSCA service area, with individual member agency shortfalls ranging from 0.1 to 10.7 mgd.
+Any reliability shortfall would need to be met by some combination of additional supplies and/or additional conservation.
+The Strategy does not assume that the BAWSCA member agencies will commit to filling the entire supply shortfall, but focuses on identifying (1) options for filling all or portions of the shortfall and (2) additional actions to further investigate or implement the projects identified.